Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Reliability of the Flux Calibration

 \subsubsection{Emission Measures}

-The SHS pixel data can also be used in the study of the warm interstellar medium (WIM) and low-surface brightness \HII\ regions on spatial scales down to 3--5\arcsec, showing fine detail that is not seen on SHASSA.
-For ionized hydrogen, the surface brightness, $S_{\rm H\alpha}$ (in rayleighs) and the emission measure (EM, in units of cm$^{-6}$pc) are related by the following expression (Haffner et al. 2003; Madsen, Reynolds \& Haffner 2006a; cf. Reynolds \& Ogden 1982):
+The SHS pixel data can also be used in the study of the WIM and low-surface brightness \HII\ regions on spatial scales down to 2--3\arcsec, showing fine detail that is not seen on SHASSA.
+For ionized hydrogen, the surface brightness, $S_{\rm H\alpha}$ (in R) and the emission measure (EM, in units of cm$^{-6}$\,pc) are related by the following expression (Haffner et al. 2003; Madsen, Reynolds \& Haffner 2006a; cf. Reynolds \& Ogden 1982):

-where $t$ is the electron temperature in units of 10$^{4}$\,K. As before, the pixel counts can be converted into rayleighs using the CF for the specific SHS field, and then the contribution from the contaminant \NII\ lines need to be deconvolved from the total measured intensity to determine an \ha\ surface brightness or emission measure (see \S\ref{sec:deconvolve}).
-The resulting data has wide application to the study of the structure and ionization of \HII\ regions and the WIM.
+where $T$ is the electron temperature in units of 10$^{4}$\,K. As before, the pixel counts can be converted into rayleighs using the CF for the specific SHS field, and then the contribution from the contaminant \NII\ lines needs to be deconvolved from the total measured intensity to determine an \ha\ surface brightness or emission measure (see \S\ref{sec:deconvolve}).

+The resulting data has wide application to the study of the structure and ionization of \HII\ regions and the WIM (Sembach et al. 2000; Reynolds 2004; Cox 2005), and can be readily compared with current and planned imaging surveys at other wavelengths across the electromagnetic spectrum, particularly at radio (e.g. Green et al. 1999; Murphy et al. 2007; Norris et al. 2011; Hoare et al. 2012) and infrared wavelengths (Churchwell et al. 2009).